-Gengo's translator rewards differ across language pair and are based on several factors, including baseline rates in the industry and our translators' cost of living.
-Our rates start at:
+Gengo's translator rewards differ across language pairs and are based on several factors, including baseline rates in the industry and our translators' cost of living.

 The rewards total for each online translation job is displayed on the job details page and this amount will be automatically added to your reward balance when the job is approved by the customer.